 7 Things You May Not Know About Working in IT

-Soft Skills Are Just as Important as Technical Skills
+Professional Skills Are Just as Important as Technical Skills

 Many IT jobs require good communication, problem solving, project management and, yes, customer service.
 It's true – your retail, food service or call center jobs have set you up for success in IT!
 These skills help you work better with others, overcome business challenges and complete projects on time and on budget.